 Starting March 24, 2011, all DME optical suppliers (Ophthalmologists, Optometrists, and Opticians) are facing increased scrutiny of their optical dispensary's qualifications as suppliers of eyewear provided after cataract surgery.
 Suppliers are being evaluated regarding the standards of DME compliance as determined by DMEPOS Standards.

 Why optical dispensaries?
 Optical suppliers are concerned that they are being singled out for scrutiny.
 This is not so.
 Recently, Medicare has been given a broad scope to examine fraud and abuse in the entire area of DMEPOS ( Durable Medical Equipment, Prosthetics, Orthotics and Supplies).
-Thus far, hundreds of millions of $ has been recovered in fraud and abuse by DME Suppliers in such areas as wheelchairs, power mobility equipment, and other DME supplies.
+Thus far, hundreds of millions of dollars have been recovered in fraud and abuse by DME Suppliers in such areas as wheelchairs, power mobility equipment, and other DME supplies.
 The refractive lens category does not fall high on detection of fraud and abuse, however, all DME Suppliers have now “have been thrown under the same bus” to be scrutinized.

 If your practice does cataract surgery and if your optical dispensary fills eyewear prescriptions for patients after cataract surgery, Pam Fritz, of Ophthalmology Resources and Medicare reimbursement specialist strongly recommend that you maintain your eligibility as a DME supplier.
 Your patient’s Medicare benefits are at stake.
 Patients benefits after cataract surgery include a “complete pair of eyeglasses” after each surgery (some restrictions apply).
 If you are not a qualified DME supplier, you are required to tell your post-op cataract patients the competitors who are qualified DME suppliers.
 What a missed opportunity for your optical dispensary!